Choimoonyoung/MachineLearning2017/README.md

 # Viterbi Algorithm

-I implemented a Viterbi algorithm to predict a text sequence with the given dataset(spectrogram)
+I implemented a Viterbi algorithm to predict the most probable word sequence with the given dataset(MFCC files)

 Hit rate for sentence : 90.58%
 Hit rate for word : 99.63%